Bonded leather is known as reconstituted or blended leather, and is made from leather pieces that remain. Hence, bonded leather contains animal hides.

 There are many uses for bonded leather, such as being used in the manufacturing of upholstery, bookbinding, making shoe components, belts, handbags, and others.
 Delicate paper-backed bonded leather can also be used to cover diaries, books, and other desk appliances.

-Durability of bonded leather
+The durability of bonded leather

 It is less durable than genuine leather because of the shredding process.
 If you want to increase the lifespan of your bonded leather items, you should take care of them.